johnnovak/twyg/doc/config.rst

             roundness               0.0

-.. directive:: @include
+.. directive:: @include <configname>

     Include the contents of another configuration file into the current configuration.
+The ``<configname>`` argument is the full path to the configuration file to be included as a double-quoted string.

-The most natural way to think about this is that the line containing the *@include* directive is replaced with the contents of *<configname>* and then the parsing continues.
-There is no limit to the nesting depth of configuration files, but obviously two configuration cannot include each other.
-If such circular reference is encountered, an error is raised and the execution stops.
+    The most natural way to think about this is that when the parser encounters a line containing an *@include* directive, it simply replaces that line with the contents of the included configuration file and continues the parsing from there.
+There is no nesting depth limit, but two configuration cannot include each other.
+If such circular references are encountered, an error is raised and the execution stops.

-    The search order for the configuration file is the following:
+    The search order for included configuration files is the following:

     * The current directory (the directory the main Python script was started in)